Sudeepv5/Information-Retrieval/Aragog/README.txt

 3. To start the Crawler, run the Aragog Class(Main) from IDE and after the crawling is completed the respective Urls are written to /data/simple.txt and /data/focussed.txt

-P.S.
-The above process is tested on CCIS Linux machine using Eclipse IDE

-Please contact me if you find any illegible content/problem while setting up the project.
-Email: vaka.s@husky.neu.edu
-Ph: 8579991605